kuzudb/cypher-vs-sql-workshop/README.md

 - 21 nodes of type `Person`
 - 21 nodes of type `Account` (each `Person` has exactly one account)
 - 15 nodes of type `Address`
-- 42 relationships of type `Transfer`, where the transfers are directed from a source account `s` that has transfered money to a destination account `d`.
+- 21 relationships of type `Transfer`, where the transfers are directed from a source account `s` that has transferred money to a destination account `d`.

 ## Data modelling